ApiGen/ApiGen/README.md

 ```--main <value>```

-Using this name prefix you can set the main project.
+Classes with this name prefix will be considered as the "main project" (the rest will be considered as libraries).

 ```--title <value>```